internetguru/blog/source/_posts/flow-version.md

 Version numbers play a crucial role in branching models.
 Flow is a command-line developer tool to maintain software projects compliant with a branching model.
 Additionally, Flow offers robust version handling and ensures that version numbers are always in compliance with the model.

+{% note info %}
+The diagrams presented only display relevant information related to the topic at hand.
+Additional details, including tags, branches, and commits that occur in the process, are omitted.
+{% endnote %}

 ## Validation and compliance

 Flow ensures all version files are present and valid.
 For example, the development major or minor version must be greater than the staging version.
 Flow not only verifies versions but also reports irregularities and offers to correct them.